realead/solinks/README.md

   * Cythons inlude_path vs. distutils include_dirs https://stackoverflow.com/q/56812008/5769463
   * how to cythonize `__init__.py` (also on Windows) https://stackoverflow.com/q/58797673/5769463
   * Warning LNK4197 on Windows  while building modules with cython https://stackoverflow.com/a/58866779/5769463
+  * different build-options for different cpp-files https://stackoverflow.com/a/59364990/5769463
+  * building extension for debug-build https://stackoverflow.com/a/59204487/5769463

 #### Numpy: